busra-ashak/Shell-Texturing/README.md

 ```

 After generation, navigate into build/debug or build/release.
 There you can find your build files (depending on which cmake generator you provided).
 The executable target is called shell

+### Running

+The built shell executable must be ran such that the current working directory is the root directory of the project, otherwise you will receive shader failure errors.